sambloom1/Choropleth-Map-Engine/README.md

 # Choropleth Vaccination Maps

-A map engine I created using publicly avaiable health data whih covered various vaccination programmes broken down at ICB level. <br>
+A map engine I created using publicly avaiable health data which covered various vaccination programmes broken down at ICB level. <br>
 The engine helped significantly in allowing me to protype and demonstrate various methods of shading along with colour schemes for each. <br>
 Through 3 iterations we landed on some final products that blended NHS colour schemes with the performance scale. <br>